Information & ServicesLibrary

 - Students that need help understanding or completing class assignments should use departmental labs instead

-- The LRC provides access to two testing rooms for students that require testing services outside of official campus testing center hours
+- The LRC provides access to two testing rooms for students that require special testing services

 Computing Resource Hours